 Take Rick Warden, one of Nate’s caregivers in Joplin.
 Recently, Nate and the rest of his office took the time to celebrate Rick’s service as a caregiver.
 At 68, Rick has been providing care through Visiting Angels for more than seven years.
-Like so many other caregivers, Rick’s compassion, selflessness, and passion has made him an invaluable part of the Visiting Angels family.
+Like so many other caregivers, Rick’s compassion, selflessness, and passion

 In Nate’s words: “You have to be doing it for the right reasons.
 That’s the only way it will work.”

 For a free senior care consultation for you and your loved one, call your local Visiting Angels office today.